ConstantinoSchillebeeckx/Techshop-EEE-201/README.md

 ## [Chapter 0](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/tree/master/chapter_0)

-Description of chapter ...
-TODO
+Before we begin building our circuits, we need to know how to use a breadboard properly.
+This introductory chapter will cover the basics of how a breadboards work and will get you familiar with using them.

 ## [Chapter 1](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/tree/master/chapter_1)

-Description of chapter ...
-TODO
+Let's get started with Arduino!
+In this chapter we are going to cover the most basic parts of getting a [sketch](https://www.arduino.cc/en/Tutorial/Sketch) running; we'll be covering the following topics:

-- setup()
+- `setup()`
-- loop()
+- `loop()`
-- println()
+- `println()`
-- comments
+- using comments
-- string type
+- variable type `string`

 ## [Chapter 2](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/tree/master/chapter_2)